intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/README.md

 - `per_device_train_batch_size`: batch size in training.
 In most cases, a larger batch size will bring stronger performance.
 - `train_group_size`: the number of positives and negatives for a query in training.
 There is always one positive, so this argument will control the number of negatives (#negatives=train_group_size-1).
-Noted that the number of negatives should not be larger than the number of negatives in data `"neg":List[str]`.
+Noted that the number of negatives should not be larger than the number of negatives in data `"neg": List[str]`.
 Besides the negatives in this group, the in-batch negatives also will be used in fine-tuning.
 - `negatives_cross_device`: share the negatives across all GPUs.
 This argument will extend the number of negatives.
 - `learning_rate`: select an appropriate for your model.
 Recommend 1e-5/2e-5/3e-5 for large/base/small-scale.